Are We All Angels

 Are We All Angels is the second studio album by the American hardcore punk band Scowl, released on April 4, 2025, by Dead Oceans.
 The band recorded the album with producer Will Yip at Studio 4 in Conshohocken, Pennsylvania.
 An alternative rock, grunge, hardcore punk and pop-punk album, Are We All Angels continues Scowl's departure from their hardcore punk roots established on their previous extended play, Psychic Dance Routine (2023).
 Its lyrics deal with grief, alienation, abuse, relationships, self-perception and systems of control, as well as the band's newfound fame and relationship with the hardcore community.
 It was Scowl's last album with guitarist Malachi Greene, who left the band in October 2025.

 Are We All Angels received critical acclaim.
 The album was supported by four singles, "Special", "Not Heaven, Not Hell", "B.A.B.E." and "Tonight (I'm Afraid)"; Scowl performed the latter on their live television debut on The Late Show with Stephen Colbert.
-The band embarked on a headlining tour of the United Kingdom and Europe in May 2025, and of North America in July and August.
-They are scheduled to tour Australia in November and December 2025.
+The band embarked on headlining tours of the United Kingdom, Europe, North America and Australia in support of the album between March and December 2025.